OminousFlake/digging-piggy/README.md

 ### Branch naming: ###
 - main branch name: `main`
-- new branch name: `task/TASK_NUMBER-extra-words`, e.g. task/1-Piggy-moves
+- new branch name: `TASK_NUMBER-extra-words`, e.g. 1-Piggy-moves

 After a PR is reviewed, push the branch into `main`.